-On 1 January the 2014 Prohibited List comes into effect.
+On 1 January the 2015 Prohibited List (the List) comes into effect.

-Most changes for 2014 seek to provide greater clarity to the List, with the majority of amendments being of a technical nature, including re-categorising and improving the terminology of existing substances and methods.
+Other changes for 2015 seek to provide greater clarity to the List, with the majority of amendments being of a technical nature, including re-categorising and improving the terminology of existing substances and methods.

-In order to detect potential patterns of abuse, mitragynine has been added to Narcotics class of the Monitoring Program in 2014.
+In order to detect potential patterns of abuse, Telmisartan and Mildronate have been added to the Monitoring Program in 2015.

-Ahead of its implementation on 1 January next year, athletes and support personnel should familiarise themselves with the full details available through WADA’s website which contains the List, a Summary of Modifications and details of WADA’s Monitoring Program for 2014.
+Ahead of its implementation on 1 January 2015, athletes and support personnel should familiarise themselves with the full details available through WADA’s website which contains the Prohibited List, a Summary of Modifications and details of WADA’s Monitoring Program for 2015.